F . A . Q's

 What do I do if I would like to charter bareboat but do not have a lot of practical experience?

-By prior arrangement the Compass Charters crew can provide tuition in all aspects of boat handling, navigation and seamanship.
+By prior arrangement the Compass Charters can provide tuition in all aspects of boat handling, navigation and seamanship.
 These tuition options can vary in length, group size and can emphasize certain subjects.
-Such as 2 hours berthing/picking up moorings tuition to longer sail training or the general working of a boat sessions.
+Such as berthing/picking up moorings tuition to longer sail training or the general working of a boat sessions.
 Requirements can vary widely so please contact us to discuss your what will suit you best.

 What are your charter start times?

-All briefings must begin no later than 1600hrs and any late arrivals after this will incur a "late arrival" fee of $48.50/hour.
-Alternative times will have to be arranged in advance.
+All briefings must begin no later than 1600hrs, any late arrivals after this will incur a "late arrival" fee of $48.50/hour.

 Where do you pick up from and drop off to?

 What if the weather is bad?